In this section:

 1. Guidance on Off Site Excursions

-The document Highland – Excursions Policy & Guidance – 2017 is the current policy and guidance for all off site excursions involving young people under the governance of The Highland Council and High Life Highland can be found in the Resources section of EVOLVE.
+The current guidance for all off site excursions involving young people under the governance of The Highland Council and High Life Highland can be found in the Resources section of EVOLVE.

 Going Out There – is the ‘Scottish Framework for Safe Practice in Off-site Visits’ The framework has been developed in partnership by the Scottish Government, the Health and Safety Executive (HSE), the Scottish Advisory Panel for Outdoor Education (SAPOE), Education Scotland and the Association of Directors of Education, with input from other partners including voluntary organisations and providers.

 It refreshes and updates the Health and Safety on Educational Excursions (HASEE) guidance and its supplements which are now withdrawn.
 It replaces both HASEE and other related or predecessor guidance.
 It adopts a low bureaucracy, enabling approach to outdoor experience and off-site visits, reflecting the step change in the approach to educational visits detailed in the HSE High Level Statement, ‘School trips and outdoor learning activities: Tackling the health and safety myths‘.